codepuncher/dotfiles/README.md

 # dotfiles

-My dotfiles, used on Ubuntu systems.
+My dotfiles, used on Ubuntu and macOS systems.

 ## Requirements